 The once rare Philodendron Birkin is starting to pop up in plant shops across the world.
-They are easy to care for so are perfect for inexperienced plant parents.
+They are easy to care for so are perfect for inexperienced plant parents and their incredible green and white striped leaves bring something a little different to your home.
 Below you will find all the information you need to properly care for your Philodendron Birkin.

 I love the sunshine but too much direct light will damage my leaves.